By Ryan Cox

 • The area's culture: Are they a sports community or more entertainment-centered?
 Find out about the location's cuisine and what they are known for — their local celebrations or unique aspects.

 • The cost of living: Assess the property and income tax rates.
-Is the pay rate feasible to earn a living in the area?
+Is the pay rate feasible for earning a living in the area?
 Are there tax-free opportunities, especially on retirement distributions?
 Is renting or property ownership expensive?
 What is the average cost of groceries, entertainment, and commute?

 • Crime rate: How secure is this new location?
 Will you and your loved ones be safe from crime?
 You can use NeighborhoodScout to assess the safety of your preferred neighborhood.